Home » Easy » Painting a Thrift Store Lamp

 Ugly First Coat of Paint

 The first coat of paint will be a bit ugly; that is the goal.
-If you put too much paint on, it will not adhere as well.
+If you put too much paint on, it will also not adhere.
 Allow the first coat to dry thoroughly.
 In addition, while painting, if you miss a spot, resist the urge to touch it up while the paint is still wet.
 You will end up pulling off more paint than you apply.

 Apply Two and a Half Coats of Paint